navjot1314/smart-air-purifier-rpi/README.md

 temperature and air quality sensors.
 Based on predefined threshold values, the Raspberry Pi Zero decides whether to activate or deactivate the air purifier.

+## System Architecture
+The Smart Air Purifier system is centered around a Raspberry Pi Zero that acts as the main controller.
+Environmental sensors continuously provide data to the controller, which processes the readings and controls the air purifier based on predefined threshold values.

+### Main Components
+- Raspberry Pi Zero: Central controller and decision-making unit
+- Temperature Sensor: Measures ambient temperature
+- Air Quality Sensor: Detects pollution levels in the air
+- Air Purifier / Fan Module: Activated or deactivated based on sensor data

+### Working Flow
+1. Sensors collect environmental data.
+2. Raspberry Pi Zero reads sensor values using Python scripts.
+3. Sensor values are compared against threshold limits.
+4. The air purifier is turned ON or OFF accordingly.
+5. The process repeats continuously for real-time monitoring.

 ## Technologies Used
 - Raspberry Pi Zero
 - Python